knowark/vimark/README.rst

 You can install the fonts required by DevIcons in https://www.nerdfonts.com/font-downloads.
-Simply download a compatible font (e.g. FiraCode Nerd Font), extract the archive and double click the bold and regular *.odt files to install them.
+Simply download a compatible font (e.g. FiraCode Nerd Font), extract the archive and double click the bold and regular *.otf files to install them.